cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 evaluations in one go, whilst only constructing one NIZK proof object.
 This is enabled using an established batching technique.

-Pseudorandomness, verifiability, and partial obliviousness of the POPRF variant is based on the assumption that the One-More Gap Strong Diffie-Hellman Inversion (SDHI) assumption from {{TCRSTW21}} is computationally difficult to solve in the corresponding prime-order group. {{TCRSTW21}} show that both the One-More Gap CDH assumption
+Pseudorandomness, input secrecy, verifiability, and partial obliviousness of the POPRF variant is based on the assumption that the One-More Gap Strong Diffie-Hellman Inversion (SDHI) assumption from {{TCRSTW21}} is computationally difficult to solve in the corresponding prime-order group. {{TCRSTW21}} show that both the One-More Gap CDH assumption